infokiller/fasd/fasd.1.md

   for editing things in vim

-You can define your own backend by declaring a function by that name in your `.fasdrc`.
-You can set default backend with `_FASD_BACKENDS` variable in our `.fasdrc`.
+You can define your own backend by declaring a function by that name in your `fasdrc`.
+You can set default backend with `_FASD_BACKENDS` variable in our `fasdrc`.

 # TWEAKS

-Upon every execution, fasd will source "/etc/fasdrc" and "$HOME/.fasdrc" if they are present.
+Upon every execution, fasd will source "/etc/fasdrc" and "$HOME/fasdrc" if they are present.
 Below are some variables you can set:

     $_FASD_DATA